hazae41/hazae41/README.md

 ### Hi there 👋

-I'm currently working on a new project with Ethereum and React, I will make a public announcement later.
+I'm currently working on a new project with Ethereum, Next.js and FaunaDB, I will make a public announcement later.

 #### Projects I watch / contribute to
 - [Deno](https://github.com/denoland/deno) (Contributor) / A secure JavaScript and TypeScript runtime